easazade/gofactory/README.md

 1. Each file should specify which package it belongs to at the top
 1. All files in the same package/directory are compiled together as if they were concatenated
 1. All the files in a directory should have the same package name

+### Run/Build/Compilation

+1. Same package name in different directories = different packages.
+Only files in the same directory get compiled together.
 1. Compilation happens per package (per directory) so if multiple directories have same package name (eg: main) they are actually different packages and they will not merge in compilation and different binaries will be produced

 # Commands